 Personal mentorship involves matching you as a lesbian, gay, bisexual, trans, two spirit queer or questioning youth (29 years old and under) with a community member who is lesbian, gay, bisexual, trans, two spirit and/or queer.
 They will support you in a regular and intentional way.
 Mentorship arrangements are tailored to your specific needs.

-Are you a Black, African, Caribbean, or multiracial LGBTQ youth aged 14 to 25 who lives in Toronto, especially down-town, in the Jane-Finch/Black Creek or Malvern/Scarborough communities?
+Are you a Black, African, Caribbean, or Black-identified LGBTQ youth aged 14 to 25 who lives in Toronto, especially down-town, in the Jane-Finch/Black Creek or Malvern/Scarborough communities?
 This pilot project supports your emotional well-being and helps you make progress towards your life goals.
-The project connects you with affirming Black, African, Caribbean, or multiracial mentors who share identities and experiences with you, have skills and talents to share, and are leaders in these communities.
+The project connects you with affirming Black, African, Caribbean, or Black-identified mentors who share identities and experiences with you, have skills and talents to share, and are leaders in these communities.

 Our organizational partners include: Black Creek Community Health, Black CAP, Griffin Centre Mental Health Services, and Taibu Community Health Centre.